Wellie-MD/welliemd-next-app/README.md

 ## 📞 Support

-For issues and questions, please contact the development team or create an issue in the repository.
+For issues and questions, please contact the development team or create an issue in the repository